LIT-Protocol/CeramicIntegration/README.md

 You can find API docs [here](documentation/integration.md)

+## Example

+You can find an example implementation here: https://github.com/LIT-Protocol/CeramicIntegrationExample

 ## More info

 Want to do something more complex with the Lit Protocol or Ceramic?
 Check out the Lit JS SDK docs https://developer.litprotocol.com/docs/SDK/intro and the Ceramic docs https://developers.ceramic.network/learn/welcome/